AryanChauhan25/Keep-Your-Secrets/README.md

 # Keep-Your-Secrets
 Add your secrets as much as you can.

-Noone is able to see your secrets because website is level-6 secured and encrypted.
+None other than the user can access to see their secrets because website is level-6 secured and encrypted.